Vyral/base-template/_posts/2019-12-13-working-to-give-back-to-the-community-of-kauai.md

 Junior Achievement is another organization for which I serve on the advisory board.
 This organization provides financial education for elementary and high school-aged kids.
 When I think about the work we’re doing, it makes me reflect on my childhood and how I never had this type of education.
 All these years later, I still don’t see enough widespread quality financial education.

-**Like I said, I (along with my wife) enjoy serving in these organizations and to give back to the community.** We also go the extra mile for our real estate clients.
+**Like I said, I (along with my wife) enjoy serving in these organizations and to giving back to the community.** We also go the extra mile for our real estate clients.
 I’d love to hear about the organizations you’re involved with in your community, so don’t hesitate to give me a call or shoot me an email if you want to talk more about giving back.&nbsp;

 As always, if you have any real estate questions, don’t hesitate to reach out to me as well.
 I wish you and your family a happy holiday season.&nbsp;<br>&nbsp;